lter/im-manual/site-identifier.md

 1. Visit the [ROR Homepage](https://ror.org/) to learn about ROR IDs.
 2. Check if your LTER Program has an ROR ID on the [search page](https://ror.org/search).

     - If the program does not exist in the ROR directory, or if it contains inaccuracies, request a change through the [ROR update form](https://docs.google.com/forms/d/e/1FAIpQLSdJYaMTCwS7muuTa-B_CnAtCSkKzt19lkirAKG4u7umH9Nosg/viewform).
-    - When a site moves institutions or needs to update partners, simply request a change to ROR metadata through the [ROR update form](https://docs.google.com/forms/d/e/1FAIpQLSdJYaMTCwS7muuTa-B_CnAtCSkKzt19lkirAKG4u7umH9Nosg/viewform).
+This is especially important when a site moves institutions or needs to update partners.
 The site identifier will remain the same, but parent institution or other metadata will be updated.